All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Graduates are prepared to:

-- Demonstrate measuring methods and apply mathematical concepts to solve problems related to welding.
+- Apply mathematical concepts to solve problems related to welding.

-- Plan, design, and fabricate a weldment to industry standards by combining skills related to the various processes taught in the program.
-This will include cutting, preparing, welding, and assembling projects to specified tolerances.
+- Plan, design, and fabricate a weldment to industry standards by combining skills related to various processes taught in the program.
+This will include cutting, prepping, welding, and assembling the project to specified dimensions/tolerances.

 Estimated Resident Program Cost*